Request a call back

 If the amendments come into force, the qualifying investment in real estate would rise up to €500,000.
 This figure would put the Greek programme on par with Portugal and Spain, and way above Latvia, in terms of financial requirements.
 Moreover, it’s possible that Greece may require compulsory stay or yearly spending in the range of €30,000–50,000.

-Greek newspapers also mentioned the government’s plans to unveil a Citizenship by Investment programme similar to the Cypriot model, yet there has been no official announcement of such plans.
+Greek newspapers also mentioned the government’s plans to unveil a Citizenship by Investment scheme similar to the Cypriot model, yet there has been no official announcement of such plans.